National Cancer Institute

 Cartilage (Bovine and Shark)

-Bovine (cow) cartilage and shark cartilage have been studied as treatments for people with cancer and other medical conditions for more than 30 years.
-Substances that prevent the body from making the new blood vessels that a tumor needs to grow have been found in bovine cartilage and shark cartilage.
-However, these substances have not shown an effect on the growth of normal cells or tumor cells.
+Bovine (cow) cartilage and shark cartilage have been studied as treatments for cancer and other medical conditions for more than 30 years.
+Substances that keep the body from making the new blood vessels that a tumor needs to grow have been found in bovine cartilage and shark cartilage.
+However, these substances have not been shown to affect the growth of normal cells or tumor cells.

 - See the PDQ patient summary on Cartilage (Bovine and Shark) for more information.

-Hydrazine sulfate is a chemical that has been studied as a treatment for cancer and as a treatment for body wasting (i.e., cachexia) that can develop with this disease.
+Hydrazine sulfate is a chemical that has been studied as a treatment for cancer and as a treatment for cachexia (body wasting) that can develop with this disease.
 It has been claimed that hydrazine sulfate limits the ability of tumors to take in glucose, which is a type of sugar that tumor cells need to grow.

 - See the PDQ patient summary on Hydrazine Sulfate for more information.